lukasz-kaminski/grafana-influxdb-statsd-springboot/README.md

 From now on, the application should respond at [http://localhost:8080/](http://localhost:8080/) with a hundred of random strings.

-To run second instance in parralel just type:
+To run second instance in parallel just type:

 `mvn spring-boot:run -Dspring.profiles.active=development`